 - Work to remove the activity or situation.
 If not possible, control and communicate the risk with others

 COVID – 19 is highly contagious.
 Thus you should take time to familiarize yourself with the risks and symptoms.
 Educate your team about the risks and precautions they should be taking.
 Help them understand their role in workplace safety and encourage them to take necessary steps to protect not only their health but the health of others.
-Handling a COVID-19 outbreak among the workforce does not have to be stressful.
+Handling a COVID-19 outbreak in the workforce does not have to be stressful.
 Make sure you’re prepared for when it happens, and your team will thank you for it!

 How Can We Help?

 Work Health Solutions offers comprehensive healthcare solutions for your medical needs.
 Our qualified team treats patients and employers alike and always provides top-quality service.
-We back our quality service with years of experience working with academic and research institutions, corporate healthcare, Fortune 25 companies, small government, and local businesses.
+We back our quality service with years of experience working with academic and research institutions, corporate healthcare, Fortune 25 companies, small governments, and local businesses.
 Reach out today with any questions you may have about how we can assist you!